 - The trustee must have the right to withhold the estate tax and pay it to the IRS.

 The biggest drawback from a QDOT is that unlike an income distribution, which are tax free, any distributions of principal to the surviving spouse are taxable events.
 When a distribution from principal occurs, the U.S. trustee must file an annual statement with the IRS and pay federal estate tax on the distribution.
 This estate tax trigger can be waived under limited circumstances when a “hardship” can be proven.

 What Happens if the Surviving Spouse Leaves the US?

-The IRS keeps tabs on QDOTs.
 When death or a distribution from principal occurs, the U.S. trustee must file an annual statement, and federal estate tax is imposed.
-The law imposes security requirements (e.g., posted bond equal to 65% of the fair market value of the trust assets) to ensure the payment of the estate tax.
-These requirements are dependent upon whether the estate exceeds $2 million dollars, whether the trustee is a U.S. Bank, and what percentage of the trust property is located within the United States.
-Due to the requirement that a U.S. corporate fiduciary be appointed or a bond posted, it is unlikely that the IRS would not get its due on the surviving spouse’s death.
+The law imposes security requirements to ensure the payment of the estate tax.
+The IRS imposes different security requirements depending on if the assets in the trust exceed $2 million dollars, whether the trustee is a U.S. Bank, and what percentage of the trust property is located within the United States.
+These requirements ensure the IRS get its due on the surviving spouse’s death.

 Do You Need a QDOT?

 A QDOT would not be needed if the surviving spouse becomes a U.S. citizen before the deceased spouse’s estate tax return is filed.
-This is usually nine months from date of death, but can be extended another six months.
-Seek out an experienced estate planning attorney if either you or your spouse is not a U.S. citizen or own foreign property, as the rules are complex and always changing.
+This is usually nine months from date of death, but can be extended six months.
+Multinational spouses should seek out an experienced estate planning attorney and accountant, as the rules are complex and always changing.